Paramvir12121/Django-React-jwt-auth-template/README.md

-Dealing with jasmine logout not working:
+Dealing with jazzmin logout not working:
 Follow these steps:

 1. Navigate to the template file where the Django-Jazzmin admin interface is being customized.
 This is usually located at /rootProject/templates/admin/base.html.